 6. Automate your invoicing process

-The complexities involved in writing an invoice, makes the process a taxing affair.
+The complexities involved in writing an invoice, make the process a taxing affair.
 One small error can cost your company a lump sum of money.
 Consistency and accuracy are the keys to proper invoicing.
 However, manual invoices don’t ensure either.

 With the right set of tools, field service businesses can simplify the complexities involved in invoicing processes and enable businesses to get paid faster.
 Automating the invoicing process, invoice templates, invoice management workflows will not only take the stress out of the process but also make the process more efficient and seamless.
 What’s more, the right tool will send automated payment reminders over SMS and email to customers.